 We expect our expenses to increase in parallel with our ongoing activities, particularly as we continue our discovery and preclinical development activities to identify new product candidates and initiate clinical trials of, and seek marketing approval for, our product candidates.
 In addition, if we obtain marketing approval for any of our product candidates, we expect to incur significant commercialization expenses related to product sales, marketing, manufacturing and distribution.
-Furthermore, upon the closing of this offering, we expect to incur significant additional costs associated with operating as a public company.
 Accordingly, we will need to obtain substantial additional funding in connection with our continuing operations.
 However, we have estimated our current additional funding needs based on assumptions that may prove to be wrong.
 Additionally, changing circumstances may cause us to consume capital significantly faster than we currently anticipate, and we may need to spend more money than currently expected because of circumstances beyond our control.
 We cannot be certain that additional funding will be available on acceptable terms, or at all.
 Until such time, if ever, as we can generate substantial product revenue, we expect to finance our operations through a combination of public or private equity offerings, debt financings, governmental funding, collaborations, strategic partnerships and alliances or marketing, distribution or licensing arrangements with third parties.
 If we are unable to raise capital when needed or on attractive terms, we would be forced to delay, reduce or eliminate our discovery and preclinical development programs or any future commercialization efforts.

-We had cash of \$ million as of September 30, 2019.
-We estimate that our net proceeds from this offering will be \$ million, based on an assumed initial public offering price of \$ per share, which is the midpoint of the price range set forth on the cover page of this prospectus, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
-We believe that, based upon our current operating plan, our existing capital resources, together with the net proceeds from this offering will be sufficient to fund our anticipated operations for at least , including the Phase I/2 development of BDTX-189, the identification of a lead product candidate and IND-enabling studies in our glioblastoma program, with additional resources for continued development of our MAP platform.
+We had cash and cash equivalents of \$154.7 million as of December 31, 2019.
+Our net proceeds from our initial public offering were \$212.4 million, based the initial public offering price of \$19.00 per share, after deducting underwriting discounts and commissions and offering expenses payable by us.
+We believe that, based upon our current operating plan, our existing capital resources, including net proceeds from our initial public offering will be sufficient to fund our anticipated operations into 2023, including the Phase 1/2 development of BDTX-189, the identification of a lead product candidate and IND-enabling studies in our glioblastoma program, with additional resources for continued development of our MAP platform.
 Our future capital requirements will depend on many factors, including:

-- the scope, progress, results and costs of discovery, preclinical development and clinical trials for our product candidates; - the extent to which we enter into collaboration arrangements with regard to product discovery or acquire or in-license products or technologies; - our ability to establish discovery collaborations on favorable terms, if at all; - · the costs, timing and outcome of regulatory review of our product candidates; - the costs of future commercialization activities, including product sales, marketing, manufacturing and distribution, for any of our product candidates for which we receive marketing approval; - revenue, if any, received from commercial sales of our product candidates, should any of our product candidates receive marketing approval; and - the costs of preparing, filing and prosecuting patent applications, obtaining, maintaining, enforcing and protecting our intellectual property rights and defending intellectual property-related claims.
+• the scope, progress, results and costs of discovery, preclinical development and clinical trials for our product candidates;

+- the extent to which we enter into collaboration arrangements with regard to product discovery or acquire or in-license products or technologies; - our ability to establish discovery collaborations on favorable terms, if at all; - the costs, timing and outcome of regulatory review of our product candidates; - the costs of future commercialization activities, including product sales, marketing, manufacturing and distribution, for any of our product candidates for which we receive marketing approval; - revenue, if any, received from commercial sales of our product candidates, should any of our product candidates receive marketing approval; and - the costs of preparing, filing and prosecuting patent applications, obtaining, maintaining, enforcing and protecting our intellectual property rights and defending intellectual property-related claims.